kurimanju-dev/kurimanjus-vanillaos/README.md

-# Custom Vib Image (with Tailscale, Nvidia Version)
+# Custom Vib Image (with Tailscale, Nvidia Version) - **UNTESTED!!**

 This custom image is based on the official VanillaOS Nvidia image and has Tailscale built in.
 Use the host shell to access the `tailscale` command.
+Note: Since I do not own a device with an Nvidia GPU, this image is completely untested.

 ## Use the custom image